elmondhir/Graph_Project/Readme.md

 4. Open your browser and go to [http://localhost:8000](http://localhost:8000) to access the Graphika interface.

+## OR Running with Docker

+To run Graphika using Docker, make sure Docker is installed on your machine.
+If not, you can download and install Docker from the [official Docker website](https://www.docker.com/get-started).

+Follow these steps:

+1. Build the Docker image:
+    ```bash
+    docker-compose build
+    ```

 ## Usage

 1. Choose an LLM model from the available options.